wsrn829/MovieMatrix/README.md

 - Redux is often used in conjunction with React, where the state in the Redux store is connected to React components using the connect() function provided by the react-redux library.
 This allows components to access the state in the store and re-render when the state changes.
 - Overall, Redux provides a powerful and flexible way to manage the state in JavaScript applications, making it easier to reason about and maintain the state of the App.

-5. What is Redux Thunk?
+**5. What is Redux Thunk?**
 - A middleware for Redux that allows you to write action creators that return functions instead of plain objects.
 - These functions can perform asynchronous operations, such as fetching data from an API, and then dispatching actions based on the result of those operations.
 - In Redux, action creators are functions that create and return action objects.

-6. What are the similarities and differences between React useContext hook and Redux?
+**6. What are the similarities and differences between React useContext hook and Redux?**
 - Similarities:
    - State Management: Both provide mechanisms for managing state in a centralized location, which helps in avoiding prop drilling and makes it easier to share state across multiple components.
    - Global State: Both allow you to create a global state that can be accessed and updated from any component in your application.